JohnBlue-git/OOP_Java/README.md

 # OOP_Java
-Basic usage and concepy of OOP in Java
+Basic usage and concept of OOP in Java